LeaderPortfolio

 Sachs Chair

-Appointed Sachs Chair in computer science at the Hebrew University of Jerusalem.
+Appointed Sachs Chair in Computer Science at the Hebrew University of Jerusalem.

 1999

-Co-founded Mobileye
+Founded Mobileye

 Philanthropic Impact